 We adopted a Code of Ethics for Financial Management that applies to all persons responsible for our financial management.
 The Code of Ethics for Financial Management is intended to promote professional conduct in our financial management.
 A copy of our Code of Ethics for Financial Management is available on our website at www.syntheticbiologics.com and a copy will be made available to stockholders without charge, upon request, in writing to the Corporate Secretary at 9605 Medical Center, Suite 270, Rockville, Maryland 20850.
 Violations of the Code of Ethics for Financial Management may result in disciplinary action.
-If we make any substantive amendments to the Code of Ethics for Financial Management to any director or officer, we will promptly disclose the nature of the amendment or waiver on our website.
+If we make any substantive amendments to the Code of Ethics for Financial Management or grant any waiver from a provision of the Code of Ethics for Financial Management to any director or officer, we will promptly disclose the nature of the amendment or waiver on our website.